FREE SHIPPING ON ORDERS OVER $50

 When you switch to clean eating you will focus on whole foods, organic produce, and humanely raised meats.
 Rather than filling up on refined carbohydrates, you will focus on nutrient-rich foods.
 Clean eating, as we have seen above, can combat things like obesity by avoiding the foods that cause this problem and by actively fighting the metabolic problems that cause obesity.

 Maybe the most obvious and immediate benefit of clean eating is that you will simply feel better.
 By eliminating junk, processed foods, and added sugars, your body will return to a more natural state of health.
-Clean eating may require a little more planning and cooking that grabbing fast food and easy snacks, but the payoffs of clean eating will soon outweigh the ease of convenience.
+Clean eating may require a little more planning and cooking than grabbing fast food and easy snacks, but the payoffs of clean eating will soon outweigh the ease of convenience.

 NFSPORTS ARTICLES